The Special Decontamination Areas and the Intensive Contamination Survey Areas

 On the other hand, the ICSA are the areas other than the SDA and with yellow-green or yellow color.

-Basic concept for practitioner of decontamination activities
+Basic concept for implementer of decontamination activities

 Then what is the basic concept to categorize the SDA and the ICSA?